Brian Leiter

 • “The Metaphysical Turn in Recent American Jurisprudence: A Critique.”
 Law & Philosophy Workshop, Law School, Harvard University, Cambridge Mass., November 2023.

-• [topic TBA].
+• “On the Relevance of Etiology to Justification (with reference to Marx and Nietzsche).”
 Department of Philosophy, National University of Singapore, August 2023.

 • “Free Speech on the Internet: The Crisis of Epistemic Authority.”
 Chan Sek Keong Professorial Lecture in Public Law (inaugural), Faculty of Law, National University of Singapore, August 2023.